youngtsx/ITM352_S22_repo/Arch_Documentation.md

 Run pre-installation checks

 Verifying bootmode with ls will not list anything because we are in BIOS.
-Continue

 ### Partition and format the disk
 >cfdisk /dev/sda